arrow_back

 Barge-in allows users to interrupt an agent in the middle of a response.
 This helps the user to move along the flow faster, if they are not interested in the content that the agent is providing.

 Barge-in can be enabled through the Advanced Settings on the agent level settings, flow level settings and page level settings.
 Since you already enabled Barge-in at the agent level, you do not need to enable barge-in everywhere else in the agent.
-You can disable barge-in on the pages where you do not want users to skip for certain important information.
 For this lab, you'll disable the barge-in on the Confirm trip page.

-1. Click on the Confirm trip page, then click on the entry fulfillment.
+1. Click the Confirm trip page, then click the entry fulfillment.

 Knowledge Check